emiataehi/flood-monitoring/README.md

 The system continuously collects and processes data from multiple sources:

 - Real-time river and rainfall data from UK Environment Agency APIs (updated every 15 minutes)
 - Historical hydrological and meteorological datasets for baseline modelling

 ***Supabase cloud database for real-time data ingestion, storage, and retrieval***

-- Data is cleaned, standardized, and analyzed through a pipeline that includes:
+**Data is cleaned, standardized, and analyzed through a pipeline that includes:**

 - Missing data handling (Random Forest imputation & mode imputation)

--- Feature engineering (rolling statistics, lag features, rate-of-change) -- Z-score & interquartile range analysis for statistical anomaly detection -- ML-based anomaly prediction via Random Forest and LSTM models --Ensemble weighting for adaptive anomaly scoring
+- Feature engineering (rolling statistics, lag features, rate-of-change)
+- Z-score & interquartile range analysis for statistical anomaly detection
+- ML-based anomaly prediction via Random Forest and LSTM models
+- Ensemble weighting for adaptive anomaly scoring

 The Streamlit dashboard visualizes live and historical trends, anomalies, and alert thresholds, while the backend processes new data with an average latency of 525ms.